SparkPost/support-docs/content/momentum/4/config/tlsv13-ciphersuites.md

 On the host machine, `openssl11 ciphers -s -tls1_3` can show the default TLSv1.3 ciphersuites;
 `openssl11 ciphers -tls1_3 -v -s -ciphersuites TLS_AES_128_CCM_8_SHA256:TLS_AES_128_CCM_SHA256` can
 check whether the last two ciphersuites are supported if enabled.
-For more information about the TLSv1.3 cihersuites, see [https://wiki.openssl.org/index.php/TLS1.3#Ciphersuites](https://wiki.openssl.org/index.php/TLS1.3#Ciphersuites).
+For more information about the TLSv1.3 ciphersuites, see [https://wiki.openssl.org/index.php/TLS1.3#Ciphersuites](https://wiki.openssl.org/index.php/TLS1.3#Ciphersuites).